DataDog/documentation/content/en/security_platform/application_security/_index.md

 ---

 <div class="alert alert-warning">
-Application Security is currently in public beta.
+Application Security is in public beta.
 See the <a href="https://app.datadoghq.com/security/appsec">in-app instructions</a> to get started.
 </div>

 {{< img src="/security_platform/application_security/app-sec-landing-page.png" alt="A security signal panel in Datadog, which displays attack flows and flame graphs" width="75%">}}